Maserati Bora: History

 Shortly after Citroën took a controlling interest in Maserati in 1968, the concept of a mid-engined two-seat sports car was proposed.
 Lamborghini and De Tomaso already had the Miura and Mangusta, whilst Ferrari were known to be developing their own mid-engined contender.
 Initially known as Tipo 117 and later the Bora, the Maserati project got underway in October 1968 and a prototype was on the road by mid-1969.
 Shown in its final form at the Geneva Salon in March 1971, deliveries began before the end of the year.
 Maserati struggled after being bought by De Tomaso in 1975, and the Bora was discontinued during 1978.
 564 Boras were produced in total, of which 275 were fitted with 4.9-litre engines and the other 289 were fitted with 4.7-litre engines.

 The first Boras were delivered to customers in late 1971, and only minor production changes were gradually phased in thereafter.
 About early 1974, front lids became hinged at front instead of rear, pop-up headlights showed rounded inside corners, and a rectangular black air-exit grille was added across the hood (similar to Pantera).
 Production ran from 1971 to 1978, with 564 cars built, 289 of which were 4.7s and the remaining 275 being 4.9s.

 The Bora provided the basis for the Merak, which used the same bodyshell front clip but in a 2+2 configuration, made possible by using a smaller, lighter and less powerful Maserati V6 engine, also used in the Citroën SM.
 The Merak was popular, including the later modified and improved Merak SS which made its debut in 1981.
 Merak models had an opened rear engine-cover instead of the glass-enclosed and heavier cover of the Bora.

 Maserati developed two Group 4 racing cars at the request of Thepenier, a French Maserati dealer.
 They were tuned to produce 430 PS and were fully competitive, but Maserati couldn't produce enough cars to meet the 500 road car homologation rule for Group 4 racing so the project was shelved.

 Design and innovations

 The Bora was designed by Giorgetto Giugiaro at Italdesign in the late 1960s, and came to market in 1971, sporting a drag coefficient of just 0.30, a value that would still be called very aerodynamic, a decade later.
 Fabrication of the all-steel panels was contracted to Officine Padane of Modena.

-The Bora had a number of innovative features that distinguished the car both from previous Maserati's, as well as other leading brand supercars.
+The Bora had a number of innovative features that distinguished the car both from previous Maseratis, as well as other leading brand supercars.
 Compared to those, it was civilized and practical, featuring a hydraulically powered pedal cluster that could be moved forward and backwards at the touch of a button and a steering wheel that could be tilted as well as telescoped, addressing the familiar problem of entering and exiting the vehicle typical of many supercars.